jasonsckrabulis/sckrabulis_etal_ribeiroia_mte/readme.md

 --- | ---
-Snail | Number signifying which snail the cercaria originated from Temperature | Temperature at which the cercariae were recorded avgSpeed | Average swimming speed for each cercaria, calculated in pixels per second within imageJ by the wrMTrck plugin avgSpeedMM | Average swimming speed for each cercaria in millimeters per second, calculated using the conversion factor 94.5 pixels per millimeter
+Snail | Number signifying which snail the cercaria originated from Temperature | Temperature at which the cercariae were recorded avgSpeed | Average swimming speed for each cercaria, calculated in pixels per second within imageJ by the wrMTrck plugin (**Nussbaum-Krammer, C.I., M.F.
+Neto, R.M.
+Brielmann, J.S.
+Pederson, and R.I.
+Morimoto.
+2015.
+Investigating the spreading and toxicity of prion-like proteins using the metazoan model organism C. elegans. *Journal of Visualized Experiments* 95: e52321**) avgSpeedMM | Average swimming speed for each cercaria in millimeters per second, calculated using the conversion factor 94.5 pixels per millimeter

 ---